Somsahu20/ChatBot/README.md

 A simple user interface with an input field for user queries.
 Chat messages are displayed in a conversation format.
 The chatbot responds to user inputs with pre-programmed messages.
+The chatbot can be used with an API to have a normal converstation.